Introduction to the method of multiple scales: Regular perturbation expansions for ODEs.

 Let $y_{E}(t)$ be a high precision numerical solution to the perturbed problem (\ref{Eq3.36}).
 For $\varepsilon=0.01$ we get for increasing time

 $

 $

-The solution starts out by being quite accurate, but as $t$ increases the perturbation expansion eventually loose any relation to the exact solution.
-The true extent of the disaster is seen in figure (\ref{fig3}).
+The solution starts out by being quite accurate, but as $t$ increases, the perturbation expansion eventually looses any relation to the exact solution.
+The true extent of the disaster is seen in figure \ref{fig3}.

 So what is going on, why is the perturbation expansion such a bad approximation in this example?

 Observe that $y_{1}$ contain a term that is proportional to $t$.
 Thus as $t$ grows the size of $y_{1}$ also grows and when